 No Stunt Doubles on I Was a Male War Bride

-Grant’s enthusiasm for stunt work rubbed off on Ann, and in all those scenes of Rochard and Catherine riding the motorcycle, it really is Cary and Ann doing the riding!
-Ann bravely stepped up to the plate, and drove that 400 pound motorcycle herself, with Cary in the sidecar, even in the rain.
-The only casualty from Ann’s sportsmanly daring was a rogue goose that got hit, which Ann felt so badly about, she broke down and cried.
+Grant’s enthusiasm for stunt work rubbed off on Ann.
+In all those scenes of Rochard and Catherine riding the motorcycle, it really is Cary and Ann doing the riding.
+Ann drove that 400 pound motorcycle herself, with Cary in the sidecar, even in the rain.
+The only casualty from Ann’s sportsmanly daring was a rogue goose.
+Ann felt so badly about hitting the goose, she broke down and cried.

 Everyone Gets Sick

 The filming of I Was A Male War Bride was a pleasant, fulfilling experience all around.